OpenNebula/one-deploy/roles/gate/proxy/README.md

 Role: opennebula.deploy.gate.proxy
 ==================================

-A role that manages the OneGateProxy service.
+A role that manages the OneGate Proxy service.

 Requirements
 ------------